 Tempted to plant a mint ground cover in your garden, but not sure how to care for it?
 Do you live in USDA plant hardiness zones 7, 8, or 9?

 To know how to take care of this lilac bearing plant and what problems you might encounter in the process, check out our complete care guide.

-|Scientific Name:||Mentha requienii|
+|Scientific Name||Mentha requienii|

-|Common Name(s):||Corsican mint|
+|Common Name(s)||Corsican mint|

-|Sun:||Full to part sun|
+|Light||Full to part sun|

 Mentha requienii is well-suited for filling in around stepping stones and pathways.
 The groundcover may freeze in harsh climate but it self-seeds in spring.

 Corsican mint has bright green leaves that cluster together to give a moss-like appearance.
 Its small height makes it look like a carpet around your stepping stones.
-Tiny mauve flowers appear in early summer months from June to August, giving out peppermint aroma to refresh you on a hot day.
+Tiny mauve flowers appear in early summer months from June to August, giving out pepper-minty aroma to refresh you on a hot day.

-If you plant this mint groundcover in partial shade with well-draining soil, it will continue to thrive without giving you any trouble.
-You can grow it in containers and use for culinary purposes or a splash of green, minty indoor décor.
+If you plant Corsican mint groundcover in partial shade with well-draining soil, it will continue to thrive without giving you any trouble.
+You can grow Corsican mint in containers and use for culinary purposes or a splash of green, minty indoor décor.
 It’s considered a valuable culinary plant!
-Snip some leaves to add to hot and cold drinks and baked items to give them an intense minty flavor.
+Snip some leaves to add to flavor hot and cold drinks and baked items to give them an intense minty flavor.

 Corsican Mint Care

 The Corsican mint ground hugging plant can grow well in partial shade.
 While it can tolerate full light, dappled light is preferable.
-If you live in an area that has heavy snowfall and low temperature, your mint groundcover will freeze.
+If you live in an area that has heavy snowfall and low temperature, your Corsican mint groundcover will freeze.
 But as spring approaches and the ice starts to melt, it self-seeds itself and grows again.

 You can also protect it from freezing temps by lightly covering it with mulch.
 Corsican mint thrives in USDA plant hardiness zones 7 to 9, where winters aren’t too cold, and summers get fairly warm.

 The Corsican mint plant has medium water needs.
 You have to water it regularly to keep the soil moist, especially in between stepping stones during hot, dry summers.
 In winter, cut down the watering level as the Corsican mint goes dormant.
 Moreover, less watering during winter can help the soil to dry slightly, preventing a more severe, icy freeze.

 The best time to fertilize when you garden Corsican mint is early spring.
 You can use one teaspoon of water-soluble, slow-release fertilizer.
 Make sure to water well after you fertilize Corsican mint.
 Be careful with the frequency and quantity of your fertilizing…too much can kill your Corsican mint plant.
 It doesn’t need a lot to thrive.

 When you garden Corsican mint in containers, repotting is relatively straightforward.
 In fact, most culinary gardeners only grow mint in containers due to its tendency to spread.
 Of course, as a groundcover plant, that’s exactly the result we want!
 To repot, simply size up by 1″ and fill the empty space in with fresh, high-quality potting mix.

 Propagation by division is the easiest method for Corsican mint.
 You can divide the carpeting plant into smaller pieces and plant in different locations.
-Moreover, Corsican mint is self-seeding and invasive in nature.
+Moreover, Corsican mint self-seeds as it’s an invasive species in nature.
 So you don’t have to fully cover an area when first planting out – it will grow on its own and fill the space.

 Pruning or trimming when you garden Corsican mint groundcover is best achieved through two techniques: hand pruning and mowing.
 If you have a ton of growth over a large amount of land, simply mowing it with a lower setting on your lawn mower will do the job nicely.

 Mentha requienii rarely gives you any problem when it comes to pests, as it’s a natural pest repellent!
 It does have an invasive tendency but you can easily control the growth of the plant

 Both climate and watering practices can affect growth.
 The lilac-bearing Corsican mint groundcover requires moist soil, meaning you must water it regularly.
 But if the soil gets soggy, it can give you trouble with the roots.
 They’re likely to suffer from fungal attacks and hinder the growth of the plant.

 Similarly, cold weather can halt the growth of the groundcover, leaving you with a frozen Corsican mint.
-You can either protect with a thin layer of mulch, or simply wait until the weather warms up and it reseeds itself for spring.
+You can either protect with a thin layer of mulch, or simply wait until the weather warms up and it self-seeds for spring.
 That’s the natural life cycle of this plant, after all!

-The strong peppermint scent of the mint helps keep most pests and insects away.
+The strong peppermint scent of the Corsican mint helps keep most pests and insects away.
 You may encounter spider mites in the moss-like carpet from time to time.
 To address mites, use the manual technique of spraying down your mint plants rather than using a pesticide.

 Corsican mint is not susceptible to any disease.
 You just have to look out for the roots.
 They can get damaged due to excess watering and soil with poor drainage.